 - Need for special education where there is a genuine recognised learning handicap which cannot be catered for at a state school.

-The Good Schools Guide Education Consultants holds a unique central source of information on scholarships and bursaries offered by UK independent schools.
+The Good Schools Guide Education Consultants holds a unique central database of information on the scholarships and bursaries offered by UK independent schools.
 You may have a gifted child but limited finances.
 You may want a confidential discussion before going to individual schools to find out what they may be able to offer you.
 Read more about our Scholarships and Bursaries help.